The Walker & Sharpe Team

 Shannon graduated from Robert Gordon University in 2010 with a degree in Scots Law with First Class Honours.
 She worked within the legal sector while undertaking her Diploma in Professional Practice part-time, graduating from the University of Strathclyde in 2013.
 Shannon qualified as a solicitor in 2015, and joined the team at Walker & Sharpe in 2016.

-Shannon focuses primarily on private client work, including Wills, Trusts, Executries, and Powers of Attorney.
-She has a keen interest in Adults with Incapacity work and has been appointed by the court to act as a professional Guardian to clients who are incapable of making decisions and safeguarding and promoting their financial interests.
+Shannon focuses primarily on Wills, Trusts, Executries, and Powers of Attorney.
+She is the first point of contact for our elderly and vulnerable clients, and has been appointed by the court to act as a professional Guardian to clients who are incapable of making decisions and safeguarding and promoting their financial interests.
+Shannon advises our clients in relation to all aspects of estate planning and administration, including succession planning, tax, asset protection and contentious trusts and estates.
 She is an Affiliate Member of the Society of Trusts and Estate Practitioners (STEP).

 Dominic was educated at Dumfries Academy.
 He studied History and Politics at the University of Strathclyde, before undertaking an accelerated law degree, graduating in 2012.
 Thereafter, Dominic commenced his training with local firm John Henderson & Sons, qualifying as a solicitor in 2014.